Antisocial Personality Disorder

 Sociopaths have a weak sense of conscience and can form some close attachments, while psychopaths have no conscience and pretend to have close attachments.
 Sociopaths tend to be more rage-prone and erratic, likely developing due to childhood trauma.

-Psychopaths, on the other hand, are known for their cold, calculating behavior and ability to act normally.
+Psychopaths, on the other hand, are known for their cold, calculating behavior, plus their ability to act normally.
 Still, they are more likely the result of brain differences due to genetics.
 Research shows psychopaths have underdeveloped brain components commonly responsible for emotion regulation and impulse control.

 Causes of Antisocial Personality Disorder